Archan6el/NSA-Codebreaker-2025-Writeup/Task6.md

 Well, time to see if this works

-Starting with the first command
+Starting with the first command, running it in `Public`

 ![image5](./images/task6img5.png)

 So far so good.
-Ignore the first error message, it did indeed add us to this channel
+Ignore the first error message, it did indeed add us to this channel.
+Also ignore the "Created channel..." message, it didn't actually create a new channel, it added us to the already existing `channel52696`.
+That's just the default message it provides, but nontheless shows us that the command succeeded.

 Now from within `channel52696`, we run the second command